 Klaus Roofing of Ohio offers services such as flat roof repair and maintenance and flat roof installations for residential customers.
 We have an experienced team of roofers who can help you select the right type of roof for your home, or evaluate your existing flat roof to suggest the proper repairs.

 Contact us today to schedule an appointment for a free estimate.
-We serve customers in Marysville, Delaware, Westerville, and surrounding Ohio areas.
+We serve customers in Newark, Westerville, Columbus, and surrounding Ohio areas.

 Hire a roofing contractor with the best installation expertise